BIGGEST DISASTER IN MOTOCROSS HISTORY: THE STORY BEHIND THE CANNONDALE

 (2) The Cannondale MX400 would be the first American-built motocross bike since ATK’s Horst Leitner began began making bikes in 1982.

 (3) During this period of time, the 1998 Yamaha YZ400 four-stroke had paved the way for a new generation of four-stroke motocross bikes.

 (4) The MX400 was loaded with innovations, including fuel injection, electric start, a backwards cylinder, bolt-together frame and head tube air intake.
 Looking back at the 2001 Cannondale MX400, it is obvious that there is a fine line between gimmicks and innovations.
-Cannondale came up with ideas that almost any real motorcycle designer would have shot down in 30 seconds.
+Cannondale came up with ideas that almost any real motorcycle designer would have shot down in 30 seconds—or at the very least, taken the time to figure out how to make them work properly.
 Most of Cannondale’s buzz word stuff didn’t function very well.